kingluddite/web-dev-notes/workflow/zsh.md

 ```

 I'm using the `cobalt2` theme so I opened that theme up and commented out the existing code _(comments are made using #)_

+This is the function that creates the pash you see output in the `zsh`

 ```bash
 prompt_dir() {